Daniel-Uchay/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 11.
 11-directories_permissions - Script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.

+Script 12.
+12-directory_permissions - Script that creates a directory called my_dir with permissions 751 in the working directory.